Skip to main content

 Overview

-Policy Enforcement
+Policy enforcement

-- Approval or Rejection:
+3. Approval or rejection:

-- If the transaction is within the spending limit, it proceeds
+• If the transaction is within the spending limit, it proceeds.

-- If the spending limit is exceeded, the transaction is rejected with a custom error
+• If the spending limit is exceeded, the transaction is rejected with a custom error.

-User Control
+User control

-- Updating Limits: Users can adjust their spending limits at any time through their Phantom wallet settings
+• Updating limits: Users can adjust their spending limits at any time through their Phantom wallet settings.

 If users want to adjust their spending limit, they can click on the spending limit amount to access the spending limits configuration screen: